 Photo ID and changes to voting in elections

-The following changes to voting were introduced after the elections in May 2023.
+The following changes to voting have been introduced for any election in 2024 and onwards:

 • Absent voting, postal and proxy voting